dan-rodrigues/pico-hx/README.md

 This is an FPGA board that combines an iCE40 HX FPGA with the Raspberry Pi Pico.
 The Pico can program the FPGA over USB using a script included in this repo and then interact with it using GPIO.

+## KiCad rendering

 ![PCB rendering](doc/render.png)

+## DVI Demo

+Pictured is an included DVI demo.
+First, the RP2040 was programmed with the USB software which then exposes a USB programmer device to the host.
+Then, the FPGA configuration containing the DVI test pattern config was uploaded from the host to the RP2040, which then programmed the FPGA, which then displayed the test pattern on screen.
+[This DVI PMOD](https://1bitsquared.com/collections/fpga/products/pmod-digital-video-interface) was used.

 ![PCB DVI demo](doc/pcb1.jpg)

 ## Features